 EQUIPMENT NEEDED TO GIVE YOURSELF AN ENEMA

-- An enema bag.
-You can obtain this in any pharmacy.
+An enema bag.
+You can obtain this at any pharmacy.

 Something to hang the bag if self-administered.
 The enema bag should be suspended no more than 18-24 inches above the level of the rectum.

 A good location: the best place to give yourself an enema is on the bed or in the bathroom, either lying on a rug or in the bathtub.

 A pad or heavy bath towel to be placed underneath the buttocks during the enema.

 A healthy source of water.
 Your colon will be absorbing this water into your body.
 Use the same water you would drink, preferably filtered or spring water.

 PROCEDURE FOR HOW TO GIVE YOURSELF AN ENEMA